FTsune/semantic-research/reports/bertscore_performance.md

 **Query:** What is the 'Solo Parents' Welfare Act' (RA 8972) in the Philippines?

 **Top-1 Match:**
-> RA 8972 establishes social protection and assistance for single mothers and fathers facing the challenges of raising children alone.
+> The Solo Parents' Welfare Act provides comprehensive support programs and benefits for single parents, including flexible work arrangements, parental leave, and educational benefits for their children.

-**Top-1 Label:** `paraphrase` | **Relevant:** `True`
+**Top-1 Label:** `exact` | **Relevant:** `True` | **Score:** `0.7751`

 ✅ **Top-1 retrieval correct.**

 **Top-3 Retrieved Passages:**
-1. ✅ `paraphrase` - RA 8972 establishes social protection and assistance for single mothers and fathers facing the chall...
+1. ✅ `exact` | Score: `0.7751` - The Solo Parents' Welfare Act provides comprehensive support programs and benefits for single parent...
-2. ✅ `exact` - The Solo Parents' Welfare Act provides comprehensive support programs and benefits for single parent...
+2. ✅ `paraphrase` | Score: `0.7727` - RA 8972 establishes social protection and assistance for single mothers and fathers facing the chall...
-3. ✅ `conceptual` - Social legislation addresses the needs of vulnerable family structures and promotes child welfare....
+3. ✅ `conceptual` | Score: `0.7260` - Social legislation addresses the needs of vulnerable family structures and promotes child welfare....

 ---